skywardmc/additive/README.md

 For a few frequently asked questions, please visit the [wiki](https://github.com/intergrav/Additive/wiki).
 It also has a few other helpful resources that I suggest you read, such as troubleshooting info and more :)

 ## 🍉 Sponsor

 Need a fast, reliable Minecraft server?
 Use my code `devin` for 25% off your first month of any server from Bisect Hosting, supporting me in the process.
 Click this banner for more information.
 You can also setup my server-side performance pack called [Adrenaserver](https://modrinth.com/modpack/adrenaserver) to improve your server's optimization while still allowing vanilla clients to join.

 [![Bisect Hosting Image](https://www.bisecthosting.com/partners/custom-banners/444cf491-d49c-4b9a-8b2d-250593122b7e.webp)](https://www.bisecthosting.com/devin)

-> *This description was copied from the [Modrinth page](https://modrinth.com/modpack/additive).
-It may not be formatted correctly.*